zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 You'll need the following:

 - A Kubernetes cluster.
-- Optional, but recommended: a MySQL compatible database reachable from the Kubernetes cluster (e.g. one of the managed databases offered by Google Cloud, AWS or Azure).
+- Optional, but recommended: a MySQL-compatible database reachable from the Kubernetes cluster (e.g. one of the managed databases offered by Google Cloud, AWS or Azure).
 A MySQL server version of 8.0 or higher is required.
 - the [Kubernetes client](https://kubernetes.io/docs/tasks/tools/#kubectl)
-already installed on your machine and configured to access your cluster
+already installed on your machine and configured to access your cluster.
-- [Helm](https://helm.sh/docs/intro/install/) installed on your machine
+- [Helm](https://helm.sh/docs/intro/install/) installed on your machine.

 To gain access to the ZenML Helm chart, you'll need to clone the ZenML repository and checkout the `main` branch, or one of the release tags: